tony-shifflett/lessonOne/README.md

 <!-- deployed version of the most basic [GA Press Release](http://press-release-basic.surge.sh) and use DevTools to investigate. -->

+DevTools provides several tools to work with, and for today will mainly use it for the following:

+- View the HTML layout of a web site
+- Make changes to CSS and see the page immediately update
+- Learn about what technologies are being used to support the site
+- Run and debug JavaScript

 #### DevTools Tabs

-Overall, there are eight main tools available in the DevTools.
-There are also additional extensions that we can install like React DevTools.
+Overall, there are eight main tools available in the DevTools by default.
+There are also chrome extensions that we can install that will add additional tabs.

 During this Unit we will only focus on the following tabs: